Krackern/INF2004_EmbeddedSystems_T62/README.md

 * Integration is not fully completed
   *   Unable to Blacklist/Whitelist from SD Card
 * Due to time constraint and limited resources, we were unable to fully integrate the features together
+* The mounting of the SD Card from Pico is slow